Liopholis

-Liopholis is a genus of skinks, lizards in the family Scincidae.
+Liopholis is a genus of lizards in the subfamily Egerniinae of the family Scincidae (skinks).
 Species of the genus are found in the Australian region.
 They were previously placed in the genus Egernia.

 Description

 Liopholis are smallish to largish-sized skinks.
-They may attain an adult snout-vent length (SVL) of 75–200 mm, with a bulky angular body.
-They have 34–52 rows of midbody scales; dorsal scales are usually smooth.
+They may attain an adult snout-to-vent length (SVL) of 75–200 mm, with a bulky angular body.
+They have 34–52 rows of scales at midbody; the dorsal scales are usually smooth.
 The nasal scale has no postnarial groove; the subocular scale row is incomplete.
 The eyes are relatively large, and the eyelids usually have conspicuous cream-coloured margins.